Customization APIs

 Batch Status Response

-A successful response to a batch status request includes the following elements:
+A successful response from the Batch Status Request method includes the following elements:

 Sample Batch Status Response JSON

-Calls to the Batch Status endpoint each return an HTTP response body containing JSON.
-The object is made up of the fields (name:value pairs) shown in the following example:
+Each call to the Batch Status endpoint returns a JSON object with the fields (name/value pairs) as shown in the following example:

 {